Non-asymptotic Optimal Prediction Error for Growing-dimensional Partially Functional Linear Models: Introduction

 In this paper, we study the partially functional linear models (FPLM) containing both functional and multivariate parts in the predictor, which is originally considered in \cite{shin2009partial}.
 Let $\bm{X}=(X_{1},\cdots,X_{p})^{T}$ be the $p$-dimensional multivariate predictor, $Y(t)$ be the functional predictor, $\varepsilon$ be the random noise and $Z$ be the scalar response.
 In our work, we consider the PFLM taking the semi-parametric form

 where the $\beta_0(t)$ is the slope function for functional predictor and the $\bm{\alpha}_{0}$ is the regression coefficient for multivariate predictor.
-The model \eqref{2-1} contains both parametric and non-parametric part, which belongs to the semi-parametric statistics.
-We assume the predictor to be the random design where $\bm{X}$, $Y(t)$ and $\varepsilon$ are independent random variables.
-Because the intercepts of predictor are easy to estimate by centralizing, we assume $\operatorname{E}\bm{X}=\bm{0}$ and $\operatorname{E}Y(t)=0$ for simplicity.
+The model \eqref{2-1} contains both parametric and non-parametric part, which belongs to semi-parametric statistics.
+We assume the predictor to be the random design where $\bm{X}$ and $Y(t)$ are independent.
+Because the intercepts of predictor are easy to estimate by centralizing, for simplicity, we assume

+Moreover, we assume the random noise $\varepsilon$ has conditional zero mean and finite variance provided the predictor $\bm{X}$ and $Y$.